Cburnett-96/CakeandPastry/README.md

 On Admin module, we plan it to have a function of log-in admin,log-out, assigning a request location of the store and deleting a store that is requested to be deleted.

-Features and Capabilities
+# Features and Capabilities
-#Can order cakes and pastries via PC and mobile website
+-Can order cakes and pastries via PC and mobile website.

-#Give the consumer an everyday trivia about the products and shops.
+-Give the consumer an everyday trivia about the products and shops.

-#Every shop located at Siniloan,Laguna up to Infanta,Quezon can join or register their shop to boost their popularity.
+-Every shop located at Siniloan,Laguna up to Infanta,Quezon can join or register their shop to boost their popularity.

-#Customer can sign in and log in everytime they want to make an order.
+-Customer can sign in and log in everytime they want to make an order.

-#Can store data for future references and usage.
+-Can store data for future references and usage.